center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

 ## 3. Access Docker instance

-With the Docker-compose running you can access the ATT&CK workbench application by visiting the URL [localhost](localhost) in your browser.
+With the docker-compose running you can access the ATT&CK workbench application by visiting the URL `localhost` in your browser.

 ### Containers